 Thank you for adopting a companion animal from Hinsdale Humane Society!

-This booklet is designed to address many of the questionsyou may have about how to care for your new cat.
-Please call us at 630.323.5630 if you need any additional information or advice.
+This booklet is designed to address many of the questions you may have about how to care for your new cat.
+Please call our Behavior Helpline if you need any additional information or advice.
+630.323.5637